Beyonce and Jay-Z's Cuba trip part of growing cultural travel trend

 U.S. Representatives Ileana Ros-Lehtinen and Mario Diaz-Balart said the trip was being used for Cuban government propaganda, while Senator Marco Rubio complained that the travel programs "have been abused by tourists."

+The Treasury Department confirmed late on Tuesday that Beyonce and Jay-Z's Cuba trip was organized by a federally authorized group.

+In a letter responding to the lawmakers, a copy of which was obtained by Reuters, a senior Treasury Department official said it does not request the identities of the travelers on each trip.

-The Treasury Department's Office of Foreign Assets Control (OFAC), which administers the sanctions including the granting of licenses for travel to Cuba, does not comment on individual cases.
+The letter did not say if Treasury officials were looking into the trip, but said the department's Office of Foreign Assets Control (OFAC), which administers the embargo as well as granting of licenses for travel to Cuba, "has a history of taking appropriate enforcement action" when violations occur.

-But licenses for people-to-people trips to the island are granted to travel organizations and not individuals, according to the Treasury Department regulations.

-Approval is largely based on ensuring that the itinerary meets legal guidelines as cultural travel, and no advance notice of the individuals traveling to Cuba is required.
+It added that OFAC looks carefully at the itinerary of trips before approving them, requiring "a full-time schedule of educational exchange activities that result in meaningful interaction between the U.S. travelers and individuals in Cuba."

+Ros-Lehtinen responded to the Treasury Department letter by calling Beyonce and Jay-Z's trip a "scam endeavor."

+Diaz-Balart said he was "outraged" by the letter and called for the people-to-people category of travel to be eliminated.

+Beyonce and Jay-Z, who celebrated their fifth wedding anniversary in Havana, are the highest-profile American celebrities to visit the island in recent years.
+So far they have not spoken to the media about the trip and publicists for the couple did not return emails or phone calls seeking comment.

-The regulations were updated last year after a battle in Congress led by Rubio, who successfully sought to include more stringent language to deter tourist circumvention of the law.
+The Cuba travel regulations were updated last year after a battle in Congress led by Rubio, who successfully sought to include more stringent language to deter tourist circumvention of the law.

 U.S. officials became aware of the names of the 12 people traveling in Beyonce and Jay-Z's group, including their mothers and two private security guards, only when the group showed up at Miami International Airport last Wednesday for the flight to Havana.